What is publishing and media?

 There are plenty of different routes into publishing & media and lots of people choose vocational training and work experience to get there.

 Portfolio: One of the most important things is to establish a portfolio or a showreel of work.
-If you are interested in being a writer, journalist, editor or filmmaker, start looking for work experience and publications or competitions to submit work to as soon as you can.
+If you are interested in being a writer, journalist, editor or filmmaker, start looking for work experience and websites or competitions to submit work to.

 GCSE: Aim for a 4 or above in English, Maths and IT and consider choosing Media Studies to give you an intro to the industry.
 If you want to work as a journalist in particular, learning languages is extremely useful too.